TOLDOTECHNIK/avrdude-gpio-autoreset/README.md

 ## Requirements
 - Raspberry Pi A/A+, B/B+, 2 or Zero (W)
 - Arduino board or clone
-- 3 jumper wires
+- 4 jumper wires
 - 1 1uF capacitor (or 100nF if connected directly to the microcontroller)
-- 2 Resistors (10k and 15k) for level shifting 5V -> 3.3V (Keep in mind that RPi pins are not 5V tolerant!)
+- 2 resistors (10k and 15k) for level shifting 5V -> 3.3V (Keep in mind that RPi pins are not 5V tolerant!)

 ## Setup instructions
 Disable all internal serial output on the Raspberry Pi by typing